luxonis/depthai-python/docs/source/references/python_nodes.rst

 .. class:: ColorCameraProperties.SensorResolution
   :canonical: depthai.ColorCameraProperties.SensorResolution

-  Represents an XLink stream of data from host into device

   **Outputs**

   .. attribute:: THE_1080_P

-    Output where the data received from the host is being sent

   .. attribute:: THE_4_K

-    Output where the data received from the host is being sent

   .. attribute:: THE_12_MP

-    Output where the data received from the host is being sent

 .. class:: ColorCameraProperties.ColorOrder
   :canonical: depthai.ColorCameraProperties.ColorOrder

-  Represents an XLink stream of data from host into device

   **Outputs**

   .. attribute:: BGR

-    Output where the data received from the host is being sent

   .. attribute:: RGB

-    Output where the data received from the host is being sent

 .. class:: MonoCameraProperties
   :canonical: depthai.MonoCameraProperties

-  Represents an XLink stream of data from host into device

   **Outputs**

   .. attribute:: boardSocket

-    Output where the data received from the host is being sent

   .. attribute:: resolution

-    Output where the data received from the host is being sent

   .. attribute:: fps

-    Output where the data received from the host is being sent

 .. class:: MonoCameraProperties.SensorResolution
   :canonical: depthai.MonoCameraProperties.SensorResolution

-  Represents an XLink stream of data from host into device

   **Outputs**

   .. attribute:: THE_720_P

-    Output where the data received from the host is being sent

   .. attribute:: THE_800_P

-    Output where the data received from the host is being sent

   .. attribute:: THE_400_P

-    Output where the data received from the host is being sent

 .. class:: StereoDepthProperties
   :canonical: depthai.StereoDepthProperties

-  Represents an XLink stream of data from host into device

   **Outputs**

   .. attribute:: calibration

-    Output where the data received from the host is being sent

   .. attribute:: median

-    Output where the data received from the host is being sent

   .. attribute:: confidenceThreshold

-    Output where the data received from the host is being sent

   .. attribute:: enableLeftRightCheck